-- ŧ

-- 1. Where do RFCs come from?

-- 2. Writing an Internet Draft

-- Things to think about before writing your draft

-- Contents of an Internet-Draft

-- 3. The lifecycle from Internet-Draft to RFC

-- Common questions and where to look for more information
+- 1. Where do RFCs come from? - 2.
+Writing an Internet-Draft - Things to think about before writing your draft - Contents of an Internet-Draft - 3.
+The lifecycle from Internet-Draft to RFC - Common questions and where to find more information

-Q: Why hasn't my document been published
+Q: Why hasn't my draft been published as an RFC?

-A: You can check the state of your document online at www.rfc-editor.org/queue.html
+- A: You can check the state of your document on www.rfc-editor.org/queue2.html - "IANA" indicates waiting on IANA considerations - "REF" indicates there are normative references.
+These lead to clusters of documents: click the cluster number on the queue page to see details.

+For example: [C92]

-- "IANA" indicates waiting on IANA considerations - "REF" indicates there are normative references - "AUTH48" indicates each author must send final approval of the document
+"AUTH48" indicates each author must send final approval of the document.
+Follow the link for the detailed status.

+For example: AUTH48 status page